cc-archive/cc-cert-core/core/commons/significance.md

 ---

-[Define the Commons - David Bollier, USA](https://www.youtube.com/watch?v=41Dr8Te1OwE) YouTube video by [Remix The Commons](https://www.youtube.com/channel/UChz4DMZKHYnAPVEjXduVFIA)  is licensed under [CC-BY](https://creativecommons.org/licenses/by/3.0/)
+[Define the Commons - David Bollier, USA](https://www.youtube.com/watch?v=41Dr8Te1OwE) YouTube video by [Remix The Commons](https://www.youtube.com/channel/UChz4DMZKHYnAPVEjXduVFIA) licensed under [CC-BY](https://creativecommons.org/licenses/by/3.0/)

 > A definition of the "Commons" proposed by David Bollier, a member of the Commons Strategies Group (CSG), taken from an interview conducted by Alain Ambrosi, at the Economics and the Commons Conference  which took place in Berlin from 22 to 24 May 2013.